In this guide, you’ll learn:

 Let’s start by looking at mortgage loans.

-A physician loan is a mortgage that was designed to suit the needs of medical professionals.
+is a mortgage that was designed to suit the needs of medical professionals.
 They are typically available to medical doctors with M.D. or D.O. degrees, and they are sometimes an option for dentists and orthodontists with D.D.S. or D.M.D. degrees.

 Here’s how a physician loan works: